 WILL YOU SERVE GATORADE AT YOUR AID STATIONS?
-No, the electrolyte replacement drink for all races is Hammer HEED – with some stations serving orange flavor and some serving Strawberry.
+No, the electrolyte replacement drink for all races is Hammer HEED – with most stations serving orange flavor and some serving Strawberry.
 Additionally, most full aid stations will have Coke, ginger-ale, Sprite and Mt Dew.
 Please note that due to logistics, some stations are self-sufficient will only have water – these are listed clearly on the race maps and no volunteers or medical staff will be present at these stations.

 WHAT FOOD WILL BE AT THE AID STATIONS?
 Not every station will stock all of the following, but you can expect to see some of the following at each of the fully staffed aid station: chips, fruit (oranges, bananas), pretzels, hard candy, candy bars, crackers, fig newtons, boiled potatoes, peanut butter & jelly sandwiches, a small selection of Hammer gels… and later in the day some stations will have, chicken broth, soup, and hot water.

 WHERE DO I LEAVE MY DROP BAG(S)?
 All runners are allowed to store one drop bag at the Base Area/Main Aid Station located at the Start/Finish Line.
 All drop bags MUST be clearly labeled with the following: your name, race number, as well as BASE AID STATION.
+50KM RUNNERS ONLY: Participants in the 50KM race can send one drop bag to the Teton Canyon Aid Station.
+These bags can be left near the climbing wall just off the Plaza at Grand Targhee (and above the pool).
+As above, these drop bags MUST be clearly labeled with the following: your name, race number, and TETON CANYON AID STATION

 PACERS / CAN I HAVE A FRIEND OR FAMILY MEMBER RUN SECTIONS OF THE COURSE WITH ME?
 Pacers are only allowed for runners over 60 years of age.
 Due to our special use trail permit we are required to follow certain rules and regulations set out by the US Forest Service.
 Unfortunately, if everyone utilized a pacer we would be out of line with our permit, so we cannot allow unofficial runners on the course.
 Pacers assisting runners over age 60 must sign a waiver in order to be on the course.
 Waiverss will be available on Saturday at the Main Aid Station.
 Thank you for your cooperation.